Search This Site

 Virtual Memory

-Virtual memory is a common part of all desktop computers.
-It provides a nice benefit, with a low cost.
-Most computers today have from 512MB to 2GB of RAM for the computer to use.
-However, that is not always enough.
-Computer games can easily use 2 - 4GB of RAM.
+Internet game playing and computer games can easily use 2 - 4GB of RAM.
 Software developers will work with multiple applications open and easily eat up 2GB of RAM.
 If you are into photo or video editing, you have probably used up all of your RAM.
-On top of all that, Windows Vista will easily use 512MB of RAM.
+On top of all that, computer software applications (like Windows Vista) will easily use 512MB of RAM.

 This is where virtual memory comes in.
 This memory prevents your computer from telling you that you need to shut down a program in order to open another.
-When your RAM gets filled up, your operating system looks the RAM over, finds areas of data that have not been used in awhile, and moves those to the virtual memory area.
+When your RAM gets filled up, your operating system looks the RAM over, finds areas of data that have not been used in awhile, and moves those to the virtual area.
 This area is on your hard drive and usually takes up around 2-4GB of memory.

 Virtual Memory Low